ndurner/ndurner.github.io/_posts/2024-08-26-aleph-alpha-pharia-1.md

 Alongside Pharia-1-LLM, Aleph Alpha has introduced PhariaAI, described as an end-to-end AI solution for enterprises and governments.
 It's not yet clear how this new offering relates to or potentially replaces existing tools like the Playground at app.aleph-alpha.com.

 ## Updates

-[Update 28-08-2024]

-Since the initial release, there has been significant discussion in the AI community about Aleph Alpha's approach with Pharia-1-LLM.
-The reception has been mixed, with some experts expressing disappointment and others defending the release.

 [Update 28-08-2024]:

 The release of Pharia-1-LLM has sparked discussions within the AI community, particularly in Germany.
 Some have expressed concerns about the model's accessibility and ease of use.
 [This post](https://www.linkedin.com/posts/tristan-post_die-deutsche-ki-hoffnung-aleph-alpha-hat-activity-7234551741248135170-TmK4?utm_source=share&utm_medium=member_desktop) highlights challenges in installing and running the model.